If you have answered yes to these questions, the estimation of soil organic carbon sequestration using measurement and

 Undertaking one or more eligible management activities under this determination may not result in soil carbon increases and crediting is dependent on demonstrating an increase in soil carbon above the baseline level of soil carbon.

 Evidence of the above requirements must form part of an

 application to register a project.

-The Australian Government is administering the following programs which may provide financial support for testing of soil carbon, trialling of new soil carbon measurement technology or trialling of management activities that increase soil carbon:
+The Australian Government may administer other programs that could provide financial support for testing of soil carbon, trialling of new soil carbon measurement technology or trialling of management activities that increase soil carbon.

-There may be opportunities for you to register an ERF soil carbon project as well as participating in one or more of these programs.
+You might be able to register an ERF soil carbon project as well as participate in one or more other government programs.
 If participating in these programs would involve undertaking activities on the same areas of land as those included in the soil carbon project, you should consider registering your soil carbon project before commencing any new management activity expected to sequester carbon in the soil.
 This will mean that any increases in soil carbon gained because of this new activity may be eligible for crediting under the ERF.